 Xcom 2 Ironman Tips

 XCOM 2 does a great job of mixing up mission parameters so you are forced to vary your tactics as the situation demands.
 Many missions have time constraints forcing you to plow ahead.
 For missions that do not, though, you should take as much time as you need to scope out the scene and set up to engage the enemy on your terms.

 Concealment is a new mechanic that allows your squad to get the drop on unaware enemies.
-Until concealment is broken, the enemies have a smaller radius of awareness, which is clearly telegraphed so you can maneuver freely around them.
 Take the time to position your troops with cover and high ground to do the most damage, then set all but one member of your squad to overwatch.
 Attack the unsuspecting aliens with the last soldier and enjoy the ensuing slaughter.

 Xcom 2 Starting Tips

 1. Save early, save often

 There’s no sugar-coating this: XCOM 2‘s save file system is broken.
 While the autosave feature is aggressive, this holdover bug from the previous game has a nasty habit of slapping the wrong dates and times on your save files.
 For those that like to save and reload during a mission, the unsorted list of files can be a nightmare.

 All of which means you should get into the habit of manually saving your game at key moments.
 If nothing else, make one save in each mission before you make any moves on your first turn.
 There’s no “mission restart” feature, so doing this at least gives you a way to wipe the battlefield and start fresh if you’re not happy with how the fight went down.

 2. Know your soldiers’ roles